aarassen/jmp-int3RN415/_posts/2022-04-26-my first post.md

 ---
 published: true
 ---
-# Welcome to jmp internal
+# Welcome to jmp internals

 So i would like to start by stating the purpose of this blog.
 In here i will posts about reverse engineering and exploit developement, and i can share also my ctf writeup here.